 The Internal Revenue Service performs tax audits on businesses and individuals to assure that all income is reported, that expense deductions are legitimate, and in general to assure that the business is complying with the tax laws.
 A tax audit can be a scary process, but it's easier to survive if you have the information in hand.
 We will walk through the process step by step to show you that it's a pretty simple process and that you can come out the other side intact.
 It certainly doesn't guarantee that you won't have fines or penalties, but it can help you understand the process better.

 The IRS says it audits taxpayers (including businesses) for one of three reasons: random sampling, computerized screening, and comparison of information received by the IRS.
 Find out more about why your return may have been selected for audit.

 You always have the option of having someone assist you with the IRS audit process.
 You may decide to have your representative do all the work, or you may want your representative to go with you to the audit.
 The best person to represent you may be the person who prepared your business tax return.
-If your tax preparer was a CPA, tax attorney, or Enrolled Agent, he or she may represent you before the IRS; read this article to find out more about who can represent you in an IRS tax audit.
+If your tax preparer was a CPA, tax attorney, or Enrolled Agent, they may represent you before the IRS.

 The IRS may decide to audit your business in one of three ways:

 - By correspondence (letter), requesting information through the mail